 Earl's Sluice and Peck

 These two watery playfellows rise south of Camberwell and Peckham respectively to merge together into a kind of Y-fronts conformation, before bothering the Thames at Rotherhithe.
 Earl's Sluice is probably named after the first Earl of Gloucester (son of Henry I).
-As for the Peck, dunno.
-Nobody seems to speculate.
-Can't help you there.
-As recompense for our ignorance we will tell you that you can actually paddle in the Peck — a short ornamental section dribbles through Peckham Rye Park.
+As for the Peck, it's name is a back-formation from Peckham (i.e. the town was named before its stream).
+Where Peckham got its peck from is a little uncertain, though the Oxford Dictionary of English Place Names suggests the Old English word pēac, meaning a hill, might have something to do with it — the land certainly does rise to the south.
+You can actually paddle in the Peck — a short ornamental section dribbles through Peckham Rye Park.

 A buried river, well-known thanks to its course under Effra Road, Brixton.
 The name is thought by some to be of similar pronunciation to an Anglo-Saxon phrase meaning 'runlet of water, fountain, spring, stream'.
 Others say it's Celtic for 'torrent'.
 A third theory posits Effra as a particularly lazy corruption of 'Heathrow', the name of a former manor in the area (and nothing to do with the airport).
 It might even have been named for a local farm as late as the 19th century.
 Perhaps the spooks at MI6 can puzzle it out; the river flows beneath their building to reach the Thames at Vauxhall.